Tamunokuro/RFI-Filer/README.md

 - Allowing users to create the profiles and join a project
 - Chat section under RFIs to allow discussions
 - Notification bell for designers
-- Project section shows who RFIs are assigned to

 ## Roadmap 🛣️
 - AI Integration for reading emails from contractors and determining the trade for the RFI